Kristi Marku

-Kristi Marku (born 13 April 1995 in Durrës) is an Albanian football player who plays for Gloria Buzău.
+Kristi Marku (born 13 April 1995) is an Albanian professional footballer who plays as a centre-back.

 International career

 Under-21

 He received his first Albania under-21 call up by Skënder Gega in September 2014 for a friendly against Romania on 8 October, where he was an unused substitute in the 3–1 loss.
 He was called up in March for Albania's opening 2017 European Under-21 Championship qualifier against Liechtenstein on 28 March 2015.